This is the time of year when many prospective MBAs start looking seriously at business school admissions for the first time.

 1) The lack of internships and alumni networks, as noted above.

 2) Uneven class and program quality.
 Most (but not all) schools’ part time MBA programs are easier to get into than their full time programs are.
 That difference often shows in the range of student abilities, focus, and dedication.

 3) The conflict between work and school priorities.
-Going to graduate school part time is like having a part time job (a demanding part time job) on top of your ‘real’ employment.
-That’s a lot of stress to live with for three to four years.
+Going to graduate school part time is like having a very demanding part time job on top of your ‘real’ employment.
+That’s a lot of stress for three to four years.
 It may also mean that you sometimes won’t get what you should out of your classes because you have to focus your attention on work.

 The drawbacks to committing to a full time MBA program are: